AJaniket2003/data-analytics-portfolio/Customer Behaviour/README.md

 This project analyzes customer data to uncover **key revenue drivers and customer segments**.

 ---
+## 📊 Data Source

+The dataset used in this project contains retail customer transaction data including demographic attributes and purchase behavior.

+**Source:** Kaggle
+**Dataset:** Customer Shopping Behavior Dataset

+The dataset includes the following key attributes:

+* Customer demographics (age, gender)
+* Product category and purchase details
+* Purchase amount and transaction behavior
+* Subscription status and shipping type
+* Seasonal purchasing trends

+This dataset was used to analyze **customer purchasing patterns, revenue distribution, and behavioral segmentation**.

+---
 ## 🛠 Tech Stack

 ### Data Processing